-While memories are important, when traveling shopping adds some spice to the experience.
-As you tour the different parts of this Mediterranean nation, why not see the local specialties?
+The perfect Italy souvenirs are better compared to the average “Viva Italia” postcard or that common-place key chain.
+While memories are important when travelling, shopping adds some spice to the experience.
+As you tour the different parts of this Mediterranean nation, why not see the local specialities?
 You can buy so many things in Italy that will be treasured for years when you get home by family, friends, and visitors.
-Depending on where your Italian travels take you, we are sure you will find something from our meticulously assembled list of the best Italy souvenirs.
+Depending on where your Italian travels take you, we are sure you will find something from our meticulously assembled list of the best Italian souvenirs.

 You will be pleasantly surprised to learn that when in Italy, the prices of these huge Italian brands are generally lower than the international ones.
 So if you have been longing for that high-end Gucci handbag, now is your best chance.
 If your Italian visit restricts to the capital, don't lose hope.
 There is an affordable outlet mall in Rome, where you can find fair prices for many high-end brands.

-Want the best of Italy souvenirs in leather?
+Want the best Italy souvenirs in leather?
 Make sure you check for signs that read “Italian-quality” leather.
 This helps you confirm the leather product has been crafted according to local Italian traditions and has not been chemically treated.

 When it comes to footwear, Italian style is unique, particularly when you match it with masterly selected attires such as suits, dresses, or denim.
 Italians appreciate quality and comfortable shoes.

-If in Rome, you will find all types of leather shoes, both affordable and expensive, from many different brands such as Albano, Gucci, Casadei, Albano, or a myriad of lesser-known independent local designers.
+If in Rome, you will find all types of leather shoes, the perfect Italian souvenirs, both affordable and expensive, from many different brands such as Albano, Gucci, Casadei, Albano, or a myriad of lesser-known independent local designers.
 Want a secret?
 Some of these local designers have less expensive creations that can match some of the big brand names.
 Still, no matter the price, location or designer, a pair of leather shoes make beautiful souvenirs from Italy.